ResMed AirSense 11: Get More from Your Data

 | Data resolution | Same | Same |

 The underlying data quality is essentially identical.
 The AS11 added Bluetooth connectivity and a slightly different file naming convention, but the therapy data itself is comparable.
+For a side-by-side decision guide on which generation to choose, see AirSense 11 vs AirSense 10.

 Making the Most of Your Data